xataio/vscode-extension/README.md

 Clicking on any of the **Get Started** buttons should open your default browser.
 From there, login to your Xata account, and it will prompt you to create an [API key](https://docs.xata.io/concepts/api-keys).

-Once the key is created, there will be a new prompt to return to VSCode studio nad your **Explorer** tab should be populated with your workspaces.
+Once the key is created, there will be a new prompt to return to VS Code and your **Explorer** pane should be populated with your workspaces.

 ![List of workspaces on Xata VSCode Extension](https://github.com/xataio/vscode-extension/raw/main/doc/workspaces-view.png)